MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Chaochao Lu, Yuhuai Wu, Jośe Miguel Hernández-Lobato, Bernhard Schölkopf.
   - Key Word: Invariant Learning; Causality.
   - Digest: We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions.

+- Linear unit-tests for invariance discovery. [[paper]](https://arxiv.org/abs/2102.10867) [[code]](https://github.com/facebookresearch/InvarianceUnitTests)
+  - Benjamin Aubin, Agnieszka Słowik, Martin Arjovsky, Leon Bottou, David Lopez-Paz.
+  - Key Word: Invariant Learning; Causality; Empirical Study.
+  - Digest: There is an increasing interest in algorithms to learn invariant correlations across training environments.
+A big share of the current proposals find theoretical support in the causality literature but, how useful are they in practice?
+The purpose of this note is to propose six linear low-dimensional problems -- unit tests -- to evaluate different types of out-of-distribution generalization in a precise manner.
+Following initial experiments, none of the three recently proposed alternatives passes all tests.

 - Does Invariant Risk Minimization Capture Invariance? [[paper]](https://arxiv.org/abs/2101.01134)
   - Pritish Kamath, Akilesh Tangella, Danica J. Sutherland, Nathan Srebro. *AISTATS 2021*